 This group has worked to produce a report that addresses these questions through three succinct analytical lenses:

 - The role of inter- and transdisciplinarity for curriculum development and research programs, emphasizing especially the relationship between the humanities and the social sciences on the one hand and the natural sciences on the other (“radical interdisciplinarity”).

 - How to build on and promote knowledge that comprises a diverse range of traditions, institutions and epistemologies to promote a truly global knowledge-base for the SDGs.

 - How to strengthen the role of universities as partners with private, public and civil society actors in the work with the SDGs.

-The aims are to move beyond merely claiming more overarching curricula, an increase in collaboration in research, and intensified partnerships beyond academia.
-Much rather, the EGU2030 project will address the challenges and barriers associated with each of these sub-themes.
+The aims were to move beyond merely claiming more overarching curricula, an increase in collaboration in research, and intensified partnerships beyond academia.
+Much rather, the EGU2030 project has addressed the challenges and barriers associated with each of these sub-themes.

 The finished report, which you can read here, was presented during Day Zero of the SDG Bergen Conference 2022 during the panel Knowledge-Driven Actions: Transforming Higher Education for Global Sustainability.